Peritus AI projects

 -

-In my last project at Peritus, I assembled a data set of over 500 documents(forum posts, technical docs, etc.) and distributed annotation tasks for ~20 people in the company(including CEO).
-After a few weeks of encouraging people to annotate, we had a good ground-truth dataset that we used to evaluate the summaries.
-As part of the effort, I developed an evaluation framework for the summaries and used the annotated dataset to evaluate the qualities of the summaries generated by my pipeline.
-This allowed us to perform hyper-parameter tuning and improve the existing summaries by 20-30% which was a big, qualitative jump.
+In my last project at Peritus, I assembled a data set of over 500 documents(forum posts, technical docs, etc.) to evaluate the performance of summarization pipeline that I have built before.
+Our CTO once again helped to push everyone in the company (~20 people including the CEO) to annotate data which resulted in a good ground-truth dataset.
+Afterwards, I developed an evaluation framework for the summaries and used the annotated dataset to evaluate the qualities of the summaries generated by my pipeline.
+Afterwards, I was able to tune hyper-parameters of the summarization pipeline and improve the existing summaries by 20-30% which was a big, qualitative jump.

 © Taras Priadka.RSS